tomasre/cs-415-os-dev/README.md

 # cs415-assignment-1
 dummy operating system for 415

+To run the code online visit: [cs-415-os-dev](http://tomassre.github.io/cs-415-os-dev/)

+Note this repo is the development version of this project.
+For each of the assignments
+that we will actually turn in they will have their own branch.

 ## process guidelines
 'use strict'; as your first line of code

 wrap your entire function in a closure:
  ```
 (function () {